|Image Credit: Boy cuddling pregnant belly from Shutterstock|

 7. Make arrangements for your child during birth - Where will your child be when you give birth?
 Do you need a sitter?
 Will they stay home or go somewhere else?
 Think though what is best for your family and if necessary get a bag packed ready for your child whenever it is needed.
 It might also be an idea to type up a time line of their normal day so your sitter will be familiar if they are not already.

 8. Involve your child once baby is home - Once home it is even more important to include your older child.
 Get them to help you with practical tasks for the baby but also make sure they get your undivided attention sometimes.
 Tell your child 'time for Sarah's special time with mummy' and go and do something they enjoy, even if it is just for 10 minutes.

 Also when the babe cries (but is safe) and you are busy with your toddler, make sure you tell the babe 'Mummy will be there soon but I'm just helping Sarah right now'.
 Of the course the baby won't understand but Sarah, your toddler will and this could be helpful for when you need her to wait at other times.
-Parenting multiple kids is all about juggling.
+Parenting multiple kids is all about juggling and being strategic.

 I hope you find this helpful, please do share any other ways you got (are getting) prepared before the birth of you second child.
 All the best, Mich x

 If you like what you have read and want to stay up-to-date then subscribe by email for free and receive blog posts directly to your in-box - just click the link Subscribe to Mummy From The Heart... by Email or perhaps you like to keep all your blog reading in one place, if that is the case you can follow me on BlogLovin too!